-In addition to these clubs, students can create their own student clubs based on student interests.
+In addition to these clubs, students have the opportunity to create their own student clubs based on student interests.
 The goal of student clubs is to provide a community space for students across lines of interests.

-Students also can participate in sports, including:
+Students also have the opportunity to participate in Ednovate and CIF sports, including:

 - Baseball

 - Basketball

 - Cheerleading

 - Cross Country

 - Dance

+- Football

 - Soccer

 - Softball

+- Track

-- Track - Volleyball
+- Volleyball